What is a VFR Flight? Why you should Know!

 The flight plan is required by commercial, private jet pilot or even a dispatcher.
 The flight plan shows the planned route the aircraft plans to take to its destination.

-What is a VFR Corridore?
+What is a VFR Corridor?

 A VFR corridor is a defined vertical and horizontal space through a Class B controlled airspace region.
 As a VFR pilot you can plan to use the corridor without restrictions.
-The corridor is open to VFR pilots to use and they are not required to contact ATC for.permiasion to enter.
+The corridor is open to VFR pilots to use and they are not required to contact ATC for permission to enter.
 It goes without saying Class B airspace is going to be busy so using a corridor requires accurate flying to ensure the aircraft remains within the boundary of the corridore.

 VFR Transition Routes.

-VFR transition routes are.different from VFR corridors in that to use them you must have ATC Permiasion.
+VFR transition routes are.different from VFR corridors in that to use them you must have ATC Permission.
 These routes are like freeways in the sky with many aircraft using these popular routes between destinations.

 ATC ensures the high number of aircraft using these VFR Routes remain separated in both altitude and distance as to remain safe but efficient.

-As an Amazon affiliate I may earn on qualifying sales.
+As an Amazon affiliate I may benefit from qualifying sales.SearchSearch